The

 February.

-The population of blacktips at Long Beach I have researched for years (still do, see Photo ID) and it looks like it has a size of ca. 50-70 individuals.
-Mostly adult females.
-The males are easily recognised at the two claspers near the abdominal fins.
+The population of blacktips at Long Beach I have researched for years (still do, see Photo ID) and based on photos of 150 individuals since 2005 and a re-finding og 30 % from year to year, it looks like it has a size of ca. 150 -200 individuals which do travel around Phi Phi Dorn and the near by islands (see BT144).
+It is mostly adult females as aprox.
+25 % of all ID-sharks have been identified as males.
+The males are easily recognised by the two claspers near the abdominal fins.
 The claspers cannot be seen on young sharks.
 Shark babies are born year round and mating or signs of mating have been registered in February and June-July.
-Even deep bitemarks that the females gets during mating will dissapear completely as can be seen on the photos.
+Even deep bitemarks that the females got during mating will dissappear completely as can be seen on the photos.

 The sharks seem to stay in the area for years.
-Some of them are registered through 7 years.
-The sharks will swim alone or in small groups which split up and form many times during the day.
+Some of them like "Hannah" have been registered through 10 years.
+The sharks swim alone or in small groups which split up and form many times during the day.
 The sharks do not show any territorial behavior.
 That the blacktips are in danger of disappearing is seen on the occassional fishing hook in the mouth of some of the sharks.
 If you want to get close snorkeling is the way.

 Grows to about 1,8 m.